 what has caused the need for the redundancy decision?

 were there no other alternatives to this – like laying some staff off temporarily, or putting them on short-term working?
-(See our 101 guide and/or our layoffs and short-term working guide for more detail on these common alternatives to full-blown redundancy.
+(See our 101 guide for more detail on these common alternatives to full-blown redundancy.
 Employers should have considered these first and so they should be able to talk to you about why they have concluded that these alternatives aren’t suitable in these circumstances.

 You should also ask:

 who else is being affected?

 what criteria were used to select you – and them?

 and how does that score compare to others?

 It's also to understand this important because of: